Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: DIQKD under individual attacks

-is defined as the conditional mutual information evaluated on the tripartite correlation $\p{ABF}(a,b,f|\xk,\yk)=\sum_e p_{F|E}(f|e)\,\p{ABE}(a,b,e|\xk,\yk)$, which is further minimised over all potential mappings $E\to F$ that Eve can perform on her variable $E$\footnote{Without loss of generality, $F$ can be taken to have the same number of outcomes as $E$~\cite{CEH+07}.}.
+which is further minimised over all potential mappings $E\to F$ that Eve can perform on her variable $E$\footnote{Without loss of generality, $F$ can be taken to have the same number of outcomes as $E$~\cite{CEH+07}.}.

-In general, the computation of \eqnref{eq:intrinsic_info} may require heuristic methods, as the minimisations over mappings $E\to F$ constitutes a nonlinear optimisation problem.
-However, any map $p_{F|E}$ provides a valid upper bound on two-way rate, since $I(A:B \downarrow E) \le I(A:B|F)$.
-Moreover, let us note that the conditional mutual information $I(A:B|F)$ and, hence, the intrinsic information \eref{eq:intrinsic_info} is a monotonic decreasing function under stochastic maps applied on either $A$ or $B$.
-Thus, as the two-way rate $\rtwoway(A\leftrightarrow B)$ by definition involves maximisation over all stochastic maps that the parties may apply on their bits (supplemented by any two-way communication), the r.h.s.~in \eqnref{eq:r_twoway_UB_ind_attack} correctly incorporates already such a maximisation in its form---in stark contrast to the upper bound \eref{eq:oneway_UB_ind_attack} on the one-way rate, which similarly to the DW rate \eref{eq:DW_rate} may increase under preprocessing.
-In fact, by applying any transformations $A\to A'$ and $B\to B'$ on the r.h.s.~of \eqnref{eq:r_twoway_UB_ind_attack}, we obtain a valid upper bound on the two-way rate $\rtwoway(A'\leftrightarrow B')$ that may only be smaller, where $A'$ and $B'$ are now the random variables initially available to the parties.
+In general, the computation of \eqnref{eq:intrinsic_info} may require heuristic methods, as the minimisations over mappings $E\to F$ constitutes a non-convex optimisation problem.
+However, any map $p_{F|E}$ provides a valid upper bound on two-way rate, since ${I(A\!:\!B \! \downarrow \!
+E)} \le {I(A\!:\!B|F)}$.
+Moreover, let us note that the conditional mutual information ${I(A\!:\!B|F)}$ and, hence, the intrinsic information \eref{eq:intrinsic_info} is a monotonic decreasing function under stochastic maps applied on either $A$ or $B$.
+Thus, as the two-way rate ${\rtwoway(A\!\leftrightarrow \!B)}$ by definition involves maximisation over all stochastic maps that the parties may apply on their bits (supplemented by any two-way communication), the r.h.s.~in \eqnref{eq:r_twoway_UB_ind_attack} correctly incorporates already such a maximisation in its form and is thus a universal upper bound---in stark contrast to the upper bound \eref{eq:oneway_UB_ind_attack} on the one-way rate, which similarly to the DW rate \eref{eq:DW_rate} may increase under preprocessing.
+In fact, by applying any transformations $A\to A'$ and $B\to B'$ on the r.h.s.~of \eqnref{eq:r_twoway_UB_ind_attack}, we obtain a valid upper bound on the two-way rate in protocols with fixed preprocessing that may only be smaller then the universal bound, i.e.,